taboola/goreplay/README.md

 If you already have test environment you can start replaying: `sudo ./gor --input-raw :8000 --output-http http://staging.env`.

 See the our wiki and especially [Getting started](https://github.com/buger/gor/wiki/Getting-Started) wiki page for more info.
+## Newsletter
+Subscribe to our [newsletter](https://www.getdrip.com/forms/89690474/submissions/new) to stay informed about the latest features and changes to Gor project.

 ## Want to Upgrade?

 I also sell Gor Pro, extensions to Gor which provide more features, a commercial-friendly license and allow you to support high quality open source development all at the same time.
 Please see the Gor [homepage](https://gortool.com/) for more detail.

-Subscribe to the [quarterly newsletter](https://tinyletter.com/gor) to stay informed about the latest features and changes to Gor and its bigger siblings.

 ## Problems?
 If you have a problem, please review the [FAQ](https://github.com/buger/gor/wiki/FAQ) and [Troubleshooting](https://github.com/buger/gor/wiki/Troubleshooting) wiki pages.
 Searching the [issues](https://github.com/buger/gor/issues) for your problem is also a good idea.